-You can use the pouch to set the seat - some call it a perch, a rope, or a band - use it by setting it behind baby's knees, in a straight line from one knee to the other.
-This will help create that nice deep seat that you want.
+- use the pouch to set the seat - some call it a perch, a rope, or a band - use it by setting it behind baby's knees, in a straight line from one knee to the other; this will help create that nice deep seat that you want;

-Only walk just enough fabric up baby’s back, i.e. only just enough to the bottom of baby's neck.
+- only walk just enough fabric up baby’s back, i.e. only just enough to the nape of baby's neck;

 Happy ring slinging!